CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-01b-DevNet-Ex1.md

 #### Step 1: Creating a Cisco DevNet Account

-The first step is your network programmability training is joining [Cisco DevNet](https://developer.cisco.com/).
+The first step in your network programmability training is joining [Cisco DevNet](https://developer.cisco.com/).
 Let's create your DevNet account, if you don't already have one.

 1. Navigate to [DevNet](https://developer.cisco.com): `https://developer.cisco.com/`.